Give railway station

 Give station is a railway station serving the railway town of Give in Southern Denmark.

 Give station is located on the Vejle-Holstebro railway line.
 The station opened in 1894 with the opening of the Vejle-Give section of the Vejle-Holstebro Line.
-The stations offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Vejle, Herning and Struer operated by Arriva.
+The stations offers direct InterCityLyn services to Copenhagen and Struer operated by the railway company DSB as well as regional train services to Vejle, Herning and Struer operated by the private public transport company GoCollective.